Complaint Handling Standards - consultation has now closed

 We recently consulted with a wide range of stakeholders during phase one of the development of these complaint handling standards.
 We received 74 responses to our online survey, conducted 21 face-to-face forums and received 13 submissions to a discussion paper (below).

 Based on this feedback, we've developed a proposed set of standards and success indicators that we believe will meet the needs of consumers and health service providers.
-The draft Complaint Handling Standards document can be accessed here or through the below survey.
+The draft Complaint Handling Standards document can be accessed here.

-The draft Complaint Handling Standards document is open for public comment until 30 November 2018.
+The draft Complaint Handling Standards document was open for public comment until 30 November 2018.

 We're developing a HCC Service Charter to guide our work and outline our service delivery commitments.